shajra/haskell-hls-nix/doc/hls-wrapper-nix.md

-        -l,--logfile LOGFILE     File to log to, defaults to stdout -j NUM                   Number of threads (0: automatic) (default: 0) --project-ghc-version    Work out the project GHC version and print it
+        -l,--logfile LOGFILE     File to log to, defaults to stdout -j NUM                   Number of threads (0: automatic) (default: 0) --project-ghc-version    Work out the project GHC version and print it --vscode-extension-schema
+    			     Print generic config schema for plugins (used in the package.json of haskell vscode extension)
+        --generate-default-config
+    			     Print config supported by the server with default values

       Available commands:
-        hiedb                    Query .hie files
+        typecheck                Used as a test bed to check your IDE will work hiedb                    Query .hie files
+        lsp                      Start talking to an LSP client